superdesk/superdesk-client-core/README.md

 For installation instructions, please refer to the README file at: [https://github.com/superdesk/superdesk/](https://github.com/superdesk/superdesk/ "")

+### Running end-to-end tests

+`npm run install` - Install dependencies.

+`npm run build && npm run start-client-server` - Build and serve the bundle.
+Alternatively `npm run server` can be used serve the bundle in watch mode.

+`npm run start-test-server`

+`npm run e2e-compile` OR `npm run e2e-compile-watch` - compiles tests from TypeScript to JavaScript.

+`npm run protractor` - starts the browser and runs the tests.

 ### Contributing

 Before considering contributions to the Superdesk client, please make sure to read our [contribution guidelines](https://github.com/superdesk/superdesk-client-core/blob/master/CONTRIBUTING.md).